javierriveracastro/betteroll-swade/README.md

 In the image above you can see two cards: the first one is a system roll (with minor modifications), the second one is the result card.

-The three boxes are the number rolled on the dice, the modifier, and the target number.
-You can change them after the roll and it will update the result.
+Both rows can be expanded to show more details about the roll or the result.

 ## Skill card